makaubenson/React-Bootcamp/README.md

 - Event handlers are functions, so they can be passed as props to components.
 - Event handlers are executed asynchronously, so they should not modify the DOM directly.
 - You can use the `stopPropagation()` and `preventDefault()` methods on the event object to stop the event from bubbling up the DOM hierarchy or preventing the default action from being taken.
+### State

+- State is a mutable data that can be used to track the internal state of a component.
+It is often used to store data that changes over time, such as the user's current input or the number of button clicks.
+- State is managed by the useState hook in functional components and the this.state property in class components.
+- The useState hook takes two arguments: the initial value of the state variable and a function to update the state variable.
+The update function takes a new value for the state variable as an argument.
+- The this.state property is an object that contains the current value of the state variable.
+The state variable can be updated by calling the this.setState() method.
+- When the state of a component changes, React will re-render the component.
+This ensures that the UI always reflects the current state of the component.
+#### Here are some tips for using state in ReactJS:

+- Use state sparingly.
+State should only be used to track data that changes over time.
+If the data does not change, it should be stored in props.
+- Keep state simple.
+State variables should be simple and easy to understand.
+They should not contain complex logic or calculations.
+- Use state to improve the user experience.
+State can be used to improve the user experience by making the UI more dynamic and interactive.
+For example, you can use state to keep track of the user's current input or the number of button clicks.
+#### useState Hook
+- The useState hook is a React hook that allows you to manage state in functional components.
+- It is a powerful tool that allows you to track state in functional components without having to write a class component.
+- The useState hook takes two arguments: the initial value of the state variable and a function to update the state variable.
+- The update function takes a new value for the state variable as an argument.
+- The useState hook returns an array.
+- The first element of the array is the current value of the state variable and the second element is the function to update the state variable.
+- For example, the following code uses the useState hook to track the number of button clicks: